Starfish: Body wall

-The body wall consists of a thin cuticle, an epidermis consisting of a single layer of cells, a thick dermis formed of connective tissue and a thin coelomic myoepithelial layer, which provides the longitudinal and circular musculature.
+The body wall layers include a thin cuticle, an epidermis consisting of a single layer of cells, a thick dermis formed of connective tissue, a thin coelomic myoepithelial layer for the muscles, and a peritoneum.
 The dermis contains an endoskeleton of calcium carbonate components known as ossicles.
-These are honeycombed structures composed of calcite microcrystals arranged in a lattice.
-They vary in form, with some bearing external granules, tubercles and spines, but most are tabular plates that fit neatly together in a tessellated manner and form the main covering of the aboral surface.
-Some are specialised structures such as the madreporite (the entrance to the water vascular system), pedicellariae and paxillae.
-Pedicellariae are compound ossicles with forceps-like jaws.
-They remove debris from the body surface and wave around on flexible stalks in response to physical or chemical stimuli while continually making biting movements.
-They often form clusters surrounding spines.
-Paxillae are umbrella-like structures found on starfish that live buried in sediment.
+These are honeycomb-like structures composed of calcite microcrystals arranged in a lattice.
+They vary in form, from flat plates to granules to spines, and cover the aboral surface.
+Some are specialised structures such as the madreporite (the entrance to the water vascular system), pedicellariae, and paxillae.
+Paxillae are umbrella-like structures found on starfish that live buried in substrate.
 The edges of adjacent paxillae meet to form a false cuticle with a water cavity beneath in which the madreporite and delicate gill structures are protected.
-All the ossicles, including those projecting externally, are covered by the epidermal layer.
+The ossicles are located under the epidermal layer, even those emerging externally.

 Several groups of starfish, including Valvatida and Forcipulatida, possess pedicellariae.
-In Forcipulatida, such as Asterias and Pisaster, they occur in pompom-like tufts at the base of each spine, whereas in the Goniasteridae, such as Hippasteria phrygiana, the pedicellariae are scattered over the body surface.
-Some are thought to assist in defence, while others aid in feeding or in the removal of organisms attempting to settle on the starfish's surface.
-Some species like Labidiaster annulatus, Rathbunaster californicus and Novodinia antillensis use their large pedicellariae to capture small fish and crustaceans.

-There may also be papulae, thin-walled protrusions of the body cavity that reach through the body wall and extend into the surrounding water.
+These are scissor-like ossicles at the tip of the spine which displace organisms from resting on the starfish's surface.
+Some species like Labidiaster annulatus and Novodinia antillensis use their pedicellariae to catch prey.
+There may also be papulae, thin-walled protrusions of the body cavity that reach through the body wall into the surrounding water.
 These serve a respiratory function.
 The structures are supported by collagen fibres set at right angles to each other and arranged in a three-dimensional web with the ossicles and papulae in the interstices.
-This arrangement enables both easy flexion of the arms by the starfish and the rapid onset of stiffness and rigidity required for actions performed under stress.
+This arrangement enables both easy flexion of the arms and the rapid onset of stiffness and rigidity required for some actions performed under stress.